Vaayai Moodi Pesavum: Production

 In June 2013, the Radiance Group, led by Varun Manian entered a five-film deal with S. Sashikanth's YNOT Studios and venture into film production with a new entertainment company called Radiance Media.
-Varun stated that the company will be producing their first film with director Balaji Mohan for a bilingual film and plan to launch Dulquer Salman as the male lead, thus making his feature film debut in Tamil.
+Varun stated that the company will be producing their first film with director Balaji Mohan for a bilingual film and plan to launch Dulquer Salmaan as the male lead, thus making his feature film debut in Tamil.
 Nazriya Nazim was signed as the heroine.
 About her role Nazriya said, "Anjana, my character, is somebody I haven't played in my career yet".
-Anirudh Ravichander, who was reported to be the film's music director, later opted out, and independent musician Ragahvendra, known under his stage name Sean Roldan, replaced him as music composer, thus making his debut.
-Soundararajan was signed up as the cinematographer.
-Abhinav Sunder Nayak was signed in as the Editor.
+Soundararajan was signed up as the cinematographer, and Abhinav Sunder Nayak as the editor.

-The film started filming in Munnar on 4 November 2013, with Madhoo joining the cast of the film, making her comeback in the Tamil and Malayalam film industries.
+Principal photography began in Munnar on 4 November 2013, with Madhoo joining the cast, making her comeback in the Tamil and Malayalam film industries.
+Each scene was first shot in Tamil and then in Malayalam.
+Filming concluded in December after 52 working days.
 Dulquer Salmaan dubbed himself in Tamil for this film.

 Themes and influences

 Balaji Mohan described Vaayai Moodi Pesavum as a "sort of social and political satire.
-It presents a critique of our country’s political and social setup."
-He described the fictional flu, which renders people incapable of speaking, as a "metaphor for society’s refusal to communicate freely, which, I believe, is the root cause of all problems — personal, social and political."
+It presents a critique of our country's political and social setup."
+He described the fictional flu, which renders people incapable of speaking, as a "metaphor for society's refusal to communicate freely, which, I believe, is the root cause of all problems — personal, social and political."

 Soundtrack

-The soundtrack and score for the film was composed by newcomer Sean Roldan.
-The album features eight tracks with lyrics written by Balaji Mohan, Muthamil and Madhan Karky, whereas lyrics for the Malayalam dubbed version Samsaaram Aarogyathinu Haanikaram, were written by Anu Elizabeth Jose and Santhosh Varma.
-Both the soundtracks use the same set of singers.
-The album of the Tamil version was released on 4 April 2014, at the film's audio launch event held at Sathyam Cinemas in Chennai, with Mani Ratnam being the chief guest along with the film's cast and crew.
-The soundtrack for the Malayalam version was released on 18 April 2014.
+The soundtrack and score for the film was composed by newcomer Sean Roldan, previously an independent musician.
+It was initially reported that Anirudh Ravichander was to be the film's composer, and that he opted out.
+The audio launch of the Tamil version was released on 21 March 2014, at Sathyam Cinemas, Chennai, with Mani Ratnam being the chief guest for the event.
+The soundtrack for the Malayalam version was released on 11 April 2014.

-The soundtrack album received positive reviews from critics.
-Behindwoods gave the album 3 out of 5 stating it as "A highly original and competent debut from Sean Roldan."
-Milliblog summarises it as "Sean Roldan's musical debut is as eclectic and interesting as the man’s diverse musical sensibilities!"
-Sify gave 3.25 out of 5 stars to the album stating "Sean Roldan strikes the right chord with a very youthful, jolly and breezy album.
-We are sure the songs are going to add value to the entertainment sector of the movie."